 Why hire specialist authors and train them when you can simply create your own course by uploading knowledge, questions and answers to ready-made interactive templates?
 This way anyone can create lessons on how to perform simple or basic tasks.

 Co-workers can make excellent and effective teachers.
 Colleagues will engage with them better (as well as the content and context) as they can identify with them and relate to everything.
 When comparing eLearning authoring tools, check for built-in Peer Learning features.

 Breaking learning material into bite-sized microlessons is incredibly effective for training: learners can learn about a topic in minutes and it has a much better chance of sticking.
 It’s one of the most important features of any eLearning authoring tool so look for microlearning when comparing features.

 When learners are enjoying themselves, they won’t even notice that they’re learning.
 By gamifying your learning content (and potentially making it competitive or adding prizes) it becomes highly effective.
 Read more about gamification, here.

 Distributing content to mobile devices makes sense as learners all have smartphones and they happily engage with them more than their work-based computers.
 They can access lessons wherever they are in the world, learn at their own convenience and their own pace and you can notify them of new courses and prizes and deadlines using push notifications.
 However, when making your eLearning authoring tool comparison, be sure that the resulting courseware isn’t simply compatible with mobile – if it’s fiddly and annoying to use, learners won’t engage with it.
 Ensure that lessons are designed to work on mobile as a priority.
 That way they can access learning like it’s a smartphone game.

 If you’d like to know more about the best features in an eLearning authoring tool, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.